If you need a portable Mac, you buy a MacBook. If you want the most powerful Mac experience, you buy an iMac—right?

 So we’ve done the agonizing for you.
 Here’s how two of Apple’s flagship machines stack up and a guide to deciding whether a MacBook or an iMac would be better suited to your needs.

 Comparing MacBook vs. iMac

 For the purpose of this comparison, we’ll look at the top-end 27-inch iMac model and its closest competitor, the fastest 15-inch MacBook Pro.
-You’ll likely have your own wishlist, but this comparison is fairly representative of the differences between the models whatever your budget.
+You’ll likely have your own wishlist for a customized Mac, but this comparison is fairly representative of the differences between the models whatever your budget.

 Even at this stage, it’s worth thinking about the lifespan of the product.
 Of the many reasons why people buy Macs, hardware reliability and longevity is perhaps the most important.
 Make sure whatever you choose will fit the bill for a few years.
 This is especially true when it comes to storage capacity, since Apple’s machines are less upgradeable than ever before.